soulvampire/backupGodsOfTalthiumn/README.md

-(forest world) elves of Myshialki tasked with protecting the forest from evil creatures (ruined world) where chaos corrupted one of the crystals and spawned evil creatures (desert world) nomads of the Blind Eye tasked with protecting travllers on the way to the fountains of Talithumn some of the details may change as I write the story of each world will have a platformer based game play the player can chose 1 or 5 classes wizard, warrior, ranger, dwarf, witch.
+(forest world) elves of Myshialki tasked with protecting the forest from evil creatures (ruined world) where chaos corrupted one of the crystals and spawned evil creatures (desert world) nomads of the Blind Eye tasked with protecting travllers on the way to the fountains of Talithumn some of the details may change as I write the story of each world.
+The player can chose 1 or 5 classes wizard, warrior, ranger, dwarf, witch.